cartogram/rnd-summit-web-workshop/Step 1: Setting up.md

 _example console log_

 As you can see, Koa made its way up the middleware chain pausing each function when we `await` on `next()` before passing the flow to the next middleware in the chain.
 It does this until there are no more middleware left and then it resumes each middleware in the reverse order they were added.

+Are there any questions about Koa so far?

 ---